The Tur\'{a}n number of Berge matchings: Introduction

 Note that if $n \le 2s+1$, it is trivial that ${\rm{ex}}_r(n,\mathcal{B}M_{s+1}) = \binom{n}{r}$.
 For $n\ge 2s+2$ and $r\geq3$, Kang, Ni and Shan \cite{KANG2022112901} determined the exact value of $\ex_r(n,\mathcal{B}M_{s+1})$ in the case when $r\leq s-1$ or $r\geq 2s+2$.
 However, the case $s\leq r\leq 2s+1$ remains open.

 \begin{thm}[Kang, Ni and Shan~\cite{KANG2022112901}] Fix integers $s \ge 1$ and $r \ge 3$.
 For any $n \ge 2s+2$.

 \end{thm}

-The purpose of this paper is to settle the remaining cases of the Tur\'{a}n number of Berge matchings and to investigate Tur\'{a}n problems for families of Berge hypergraphs that include Berge matchings, providing both exact and general results.
+The purpose of this paper is to solve the remaining case of the Tur\'{a}n number of Berge matchings as stated in Theorem~\ref{thm: exact berge}.
+For non-negative integers $a$ and $b$, let $\binom{a}{b}$ denote the binomial coefficient.
+In particular, we define $\binom{a}{b}=0$ if $a<b$.